Film Directing 100: LEVEL 100 Introduction

 • Safety on set is a priority.
 Most productions require certification that crew members have completed industry courses on safety and best practices.

-Film Schools have handbooks on the specific policies that must be followed in the classroom and workshops, as well as on sets and locations.
 Understanding the rules for your film program, the acceptable activities for the campus, classrooms, and workshops - as well as the dynamics of working on student sets is important.